upperlinecode/intro-to-swift/day-1/xcode-setup.md

 var str = "Hello, playground"
 ```

-- you can run this code by clicking the blue triangle in the upper-left corner of the console.
+- You can run this code by clicking the blue triangle in the upper-left corner of the console.
 <p align="center">
     <img src="https://github.com/upperlinecode/intro-to-swift/blob/master/day-1/images/intro-xcode-play.png" height="150px" hspace="20">
     </p>
-- at this point, there is not output in the console because we have not explicitly told the computer to
+- At this point, there is not output in the console because we have not explicitly told the computer to
 output any messages.
 Go ahead and give it a try.
+- When we are writing code, sometimes we want to display a message on the screen.
+We can tell our program to do so using the print command.
 - now replace all of the code with the following line:

 ```swift
 print("Hello, World!")
 ```

-- this time, you should see 'Hello World' appear in your console. if not,
+- Run the program again.
+This time, you should see 'Hello World' appear in your console. if not,
 - If we were using this code in an iPhone app, this message would not appear on the screen.
 However, we
 would be able to use it to test our code during development.
-- this program, though simple, is a tradition amongst programmers.
+- This program, though simple, is a tradition amongst programmers.
 Congratulations!
 You just finished
-your first swift program.
+your first Swift program.